nickw1/lilt/README.md

 ![Adding an exercise - multiple choice](/pics/addexercise3.png)

 Make sure you add the options on a separate line, beginning each option with a star, as shown above.

+Finally it is possible to add an exercise with no questions.
+This might be useful if you are doing a paper exercise where students do not need to answer any quiz questions, but where you might want to hide content until a discussion on the exercise has been done.

 ### Managing exercises